Gissio/radpro/docs/users.md

 When no pulses are generated within a five-minute interval, Rad Pro produces a fault alarm.
 This can occur due to:

-* A malfunctioning of the HV source or Geiger-Müller tube.
+* A malfunctioning of the HV generator or Geiger-Müller tube.
-* HV source overvoltage.
+* HV generator overvoltage.
-* Extremely high levels of radiation.
+* Very high levels of radiation.

+Rad Pro also produces a fault alarm when the Geiger tube becomes saturated or shorted.

 ## Random generator